NYPL/dgx-patron-creator-service/README.md

   - add [helmet](https://helmetjs.github.io/docs/) for security.
   - update the data structures of the responses.
   - update the route for JSON swaggger documentation.
+  - update the parameters for preparing to connect to Card Creator v2.